 Take the First Step Toward Justice

-If you were harmed in an Uber or Lyft vehicle in New Jersey, our legal team can help.
-We offer confidential consultations and will fight to hold all responsible parties accountable while protecting your privacy.
-Call (973) 364-8300 or contact us to schedule a consultation.
+If you were harmed in an Uber or Lyft vehicle in New Jersey, our legal team can help you get the justice you deserve.
+Our law firm offers confidential consultations.
+Additionally, Brach Eichler Injury Lawyers will fight to hold all responsible parties accountable while protecting your privacy.
+Call (973) 364-8300 or contact us to schedule a consultation with our rideshare sexual assault lawyers in New Jersey.

-Written by: Brach Eichler Injury Lawyers Last Updated : July 16, 2025We are the trial attorneys with the experience and knowledge to get you the results you deserve.
+Written by: Brach Eichler Injury Lawyers Last Updated : July 31, 2025We are the trial attorneys with the experience and knowledge to get you the results you deserve.
 At Brach Eichler Injury Lawyers, we take time to get to know you, as well as your case.
 We are committed to excellence.
 It is important for our team to understand your fears, concerns and expectations.
 We are always available to answer any questions, and are willing to come to you if you are unable to come to us.

 Contact Your New Jersey Personal Injury Attorneys